o3de/o3de.org/content/docs/user-guide/gems/reference/multiplayer/multiplayer-gem/autocomponents.md

 ### ComponentRelation

-The `ComponentRelation` tag indicates a component relation, which describes how various components may relate to the component that's being described.
+The `ComponentRelation` tag indicates this component's relationship with other components.
+Use this to define if this component requires or is incompatible with sibling components on the same entity.
+For example, the NetworkCharacterComponent requires a NetworkTransformComponent on the same entity to properly function.

 | Property | Description | Type |
 |---|---|---|---|